ashika-hussain/movie-review-frontend/README.md

 + Pagination for movies: Implemented pagination for the movie list to improve performance and user experience.

-+S3 bucket and CloudFront distribution for the MoviesReact app: Deployed the frontend of the app using AWS S3 bucket and CloudFront for content delivery and scalability.
++ S3 bucket and CloudFront distribution for the MoviesReact app: Deployed the frontend of the app using AWS S3 bucket and CloudFront for content delivery and scalability.

-+React Query Pagination Support: Utilized React Query to handle pagination efficiently on the frontend.
++ React Query Pagination Support: Utilized React Query to handle pagination efficiently on the frontend.